“Fake it ’til you make it.”

 The joke around the homestead is that I can’t cook/bake/food process/grow/stretch anything without taking a picture of it.
 I silently vowed that these brownies would just be for eating so I could say, “Neener neener.
 I made these brownies specifically for normal human consumption”.

 Because these special brownies are magical AND beautiful, and there was just no way that I wasn’t going to put these things on a tree stump with good lighting and go to town.

 These really special brownies are everything I love in a dessert: super fast, insanely easy, crazy healthy, chocolate, and no bake.
 They’re even (dare I say it?) raw-ish.
 A word to the wise, macadamia nuts are damned expensive ’round these parts.

 But I get organic cashew pieces in bulk for about $5/lb (about $2/cup) so I’d rather sub out the macadamia nuts for more soaked cashews.
-I order Raw Cacao Powder at Vitacost when there’s a big sale going or when I have a coupon burning a hole in my pocket, on and stock up on organic sweetners (especially Maple) around the holidays when they’re marked down for holiday baking time.
+I order Raw Cacao Powder when there’s a big sale going or when I have a coupon burning a hole in my pocket, on and stock up on organic sweeteners (especially Maple) around the holidays when they’re marked down for holiday baking time.